monetha/js-verifiable-data/README.md

     dataType: 'IPFSHash', // Fact type - 'String', 'Bool', ...
     factProviderAddress: '0x5b2AE3b3A801469886Bb8f5349fc3744cAa6348d', // Data source address

-    // TX hash where change has occured.
+    // TX hash where change has occurred.
 Can be used with `FactHistoryReader` to read fact value
     transactionHash: '0xd43201d6b23a18b90a53bf7ef1fffad0b04af603c039b6617601a225a129c632',
-    blockNumber: ‭5233914‬, // Block nr where change has occured
+    blockNumber: ‭5233914‬, // Block nr where change has occurred
     key: 'monetha.jpg', // Fact key
   },
   ...
 ]
 ```

-Even if the value of a fact has been deleted or changed, we can read its value as it was before the deletion.
+Even if the value of a fact has been deleted or changed, we can read its value of previous versions prior the deletion.

 ### Private data

-Private data is stored in encrypted form in IPFS, only the IPFS hash and hash of data encryption key are saved in the
+Private data is stored in encrypted form in IPFS, only the IPFS hash and hash of data encryption key are saved in the blockchain.
-blockchain.

 Reading/writing private data is as simple as reading/writing public data.
+The differences are:

-The only difference is that only the person who is the digital identity owner at the time of writing private data can read the private data.
-The private data source can read private data only if it has saved the data encryption key.
-The digital identity owner does not need to know the data encryption key, as he can decrypt all private data using his Ethereum private key.
+- Only digital identity owner can read the private data
+- The private data source can read private data only if it saved the data encryption key
+- The digital identity owner does not need to know the data encryption key, as he can decrypt all private data using his Ethereum private key

 #### Writing private data

 To store private data, use `FactWriter.setPrivateData` method.

 Let's try storing this data:

 - data source address: `0xd8CD4f4640D9Df7ae39aDdF08AE2c6871FcFf77E` (your address)
 - fact key: `secret_message`
 - fact value: `[1, 2, 3]` (value must be array of bytes)